dhananjaygola/Employee-Database-Management-System/README.md

 ```cmd
 mysql -u root -p
 ```
-* Create new schema `employeedb` and execute SQL Script to create a table `employeedb` with the reuired fields :
+* Create new schema `employeedb` and execute SQL Script to create a table `employeedb` with the required fields :
 ```sql
 CREATE TABLE `employeedb`.`employeedb` (
   `ID` VARCHAR(10) NOT NULL,